LogFlames/DD2391-project/README.md

 |92|28|4212175936999023767107554923|423 ms|3.33 s|
 |133|40|6119490005682428418384261292866412370269|31.3 s|328.75 s|

-Both ran on 14 cores - the difference in processor speed is assumed to be insignificant.
-As can be seen, our implementation is approximately 0.1x the speed of the optimized C implementation, which is an okay score for Python!
+Both ran on 14 cores.
+The difference in processor speed is likely significant, but not accounted for (the average processor speed on our computer was 2 GHz).
+As can be seen, our implementation is at least 0.1x the speed of the optimized C implementation, which is an okay score for Python!

 \[1\]: https://maxwellmlin.com/assets/pdf/sieve-2024.pdf